 Another crucial reason to clean your tools after touching the plant is that many houseplants are toxic.
 Therefore you want to make sure that there is no trace of the plant on your tools as this can be harmful to you and anyone who might come into contact with your tools.
 Although Watermelon Peperomia plants are largely non-toxic, it’s a good habit to get yourself into!

 Yes!
 One of the greatest things about Watermelon Peperomia plants is that you can propagate them from just a single leaf.
-It means that if you accidentally damage the plant and a leaf falls off you can propagate it instead of throwing it away.
+It means that if you accidentally damage the plant and a leaf falls off you can grow it instead of throwing it away.

 We never recommend fertilising your cuttings until they are around 1 year old.
 However, because you are propagating your Watermelon Peperomia through stem cuttings/division and the cutlet has quite a mature root system then you can fertilise after a month or so.
-You’ll need to give your new plants a little while to get over the shock of propagation before fertilising.

 Common problems when propagating a Watermelon Peperomia plant